Response to government consultation on holiday pay following the Supreme Court judgement

-Since then, there has been a crackdown on this.
+Since then, there has been a crackdown on zero hours contracts.

 There was a large consultation which was dealt with rapidly by the Government and received over 36,000 responses from union representatives, employers, employees and other business representatives.